ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/responsive_design.md

 ---
 $title: Create responsive AMP pages
 $order: 5
 description: Responsive web design is about building fluid web pages that respond to your user's needs—pages that fit their device's screen size and orientation.
-You can achieve...
+You can achieve ...
 formats:
   - websites
   - email